 If you are interested in creatively applying the best of science, technology, computing, electronics and networking to real-world systems, then engineering at Victoria is for you.
 Our hands-on degrees will enable you to develop your ideas into programmes, tangible devices and products.

-Victoria's Bachelor of Engineering (BE) is a four year professional degree.
-Although the BE is an academically challenging course, it also develops the management skills and knowledge essential in the rigorous environment where professional engineers are employed.
+Victoria's Bachelor of Engineering with Honours BE(Hons) is a four year professional degree.
+Although the BE(Hons) is an academically challenging course, it also develops the management skills and knowledge essential in the rigorous environment where professional engineers are employed.
 Work placements of 800 hours are a key part of the degree and along with group, research or industry driven projects, give practical experience to the theoretical aspects of engineering design and development.

 To ensure our students develop breadth as well as depth in their academic programmes, three courses outside the discipline are required in the degree.
 These can be as broad as biology, psychology or a modern language.

 Alternatively, students may study a Bachelor of Science (BSc) majoring in Computer Science or Electronics and Computer Systems.
 The BSc shares much of the design and implementation focus of the BE(Hons), but is more flexible and takes only three years.
 The BSc majors may also easily be combined with any other major in the BSc programme, such as Mathematics or Biology.